ibm-cloud-docs/AnalyticsEngine/working-with-hbase.md

 ```
 3. Use the regular shell commands for HBase to create, list, and read tables.

-**Restriction:** The HBase REST interface through Knox is not supported.
+**Restriction**: The HBase REST interface through Knox is not supported.

 For further information on HBase and its features refer to [Apache HBase](https://www.cloudera.com/products/open-source/apache-hadoop/apache-hbase.html){: external}.